wyattscarpenter/blog/readme.md

 2023-07-08: 𝝋 Chemical Atoms Are Not Philosophical Atoms <https://wyattscarpenter.github.io/blog/chemical_atoms_are_not_philosophical_atoms.txt>

 2023-10-22: 𝝋 Is It Irrational To Believe In God?
 Well, I Think So <https://wyattscarpenter.github.io/blog/is_it_irrational_to_believe_in_god.txt>

+2023-11-13: On The “Great Vowel Shortage” In Computer Programming <https://wyattscarpenter.github.io/blog/the_great_vowel_shortage.txt>